-Now in semi-retirement, Bravo enjoys photography, travel, drawing and watercoloring, blogging and of course, her dogs, one of which is a trained Service Animal that assists Bravo in everyday tasks.
+Now in semi-retirement, Bravo enjoys spending time with her family, photography, travel, drawing and watercoloring, blogging and enjoying the company of her Boston Terrier, Abigail, a trained Service Animal who assists Bravo in everyday tasks.

 If you would like to see an OLD resume, get the pdf.

-Please don’t hesitate to drop me an email at firstname.lastname@example.org.
+Please don’t hesitate to drop her an email at email@example.com.